How To Teach Yourself Classical Guitar (even if you live on the moon)

 In this method, you are becoming your own teacher.
 You are letting your ears determine what can be improved on, and then spending your time working to improve those things.

-Of course, you may still be using terrible technique.
+Of course, you may still be using terrible guitar technique.
 You may be making terrible musical choices.
 You may be doing everything wrong and not know it.
+This is almost guaranteed.

 That’s perfectly fine.
 We’ve already established that is not the ideal situation.
 If everything were perfect, you probably wouldn’t want to teach yourself classical guitar in the first place.
 You’d get help.